Reviewed by Dr. Somendra Shukla

-Like Tricia’s mom, a lot of parents rely on paracetamol to treat fever or pain in children.
+Several parents rely on paracetamol (acetaminophen) to treat fever or pain in children.
 Chances are that you always have a strip or a bottle of paracetamol in your medicine cabinet.
 But is that a good idea?
-Should we give our kids as much paracetamol as we do?
-Here, MomJunction talks about paracetamol for children, the right dosage, and the side-effects that you should be aware of.
+Should we give our kids as much paracetamol (acetaminophen)as we do?
+Here, MomJunction talks about paracetamol (acetaminophen) for children, the right dosage, and the side-effects that you should be aware of.

-Paracetamol is an analgesic available over the counter under many brand names including Tylenol, Calpol and Panadol in the US and Crocin and Paracip in India.
+Yes.
+Paracetamol is often the first line of treatment preferred by doctors and parents to treat fever and pain (1).
+It is an over-the-counter analgesic available under many brand names including Tylenol, Calpol, and Panadol in the US, and Crocin and Paracip in India.